Highly rated local moving companies for Knoxville to Charleston moves

 - Charleston’s population is about 21% less than Knoxville.

-- Charleston's public transportation has a score of 3 out of 10 versus Knoxville's higher score of 4.
+- Charleston’s public transportation score of 3 out of 10 is lower than Knoxville’s score of 4.

 - Charleston is more walkable than Knoxville with a score of 40 out of 100 vs Knoxville’s 31 out of 100.

 - With a score of 50 out of 100, Charleston is more bike-friendly than Knoxville, which has a score of 30 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

-- Charleston and Knoxville have a similar crime rate.
+- Charleston and Knoxville have a similar safety level, with scores of 55.03 and 57.46.

-Other things to consider for your Knoxville vs. Charleston move
+Other things to consider for your Knoxville to Charleston move

 - State licensing: To promote safety, economic development, and ethical business practices, the South Carolina Office of Regulatory Staff (ORS) oversees movers in the state.
 They are responsible for inspecting, examining, and auditing public utility providers like movers.
 Ensure the company you choose is licensed to handle your move.